wot-oss/tmc/docs/_pages/40-workflows.md

 ```
 An OpenAPI description of the API [is available][4] for ease of integration.
 (Raw source [here][3].)

 Once a catalog is exposed with `tmc serve`, it can be configured as a repository of type 'tmc' on other clients.
 Users
-can push to a hosted catalog using the REST API, without a git workflow and hosting can happen on the edge within a product.
+can push to a hosted catalog using the REST API, without using git workflow and hosting can happen on the edge within a
+product.

 To make things easier, we build a ```tmc``` [container image][5] which runs the cli as a server.
 That image doesn't
 have any TMs inside it.
 A creator can then simply serve a 'file' or local repository, by mapping its directory